 The journey from writing a Master’s thesis on Shakespeare to content marketing for brands was an interesting one.
-The process from student to writer made me adapt my writing style, rethink research and adapt my writerly muscles to a whole different sort of prose exercise.
-From the past six months, here are some of the most valuable lessons I have learnt.
+The process from student to writer made me adapt my writing style, rethink research, and adapt my writerly muscles to a whole different sort of prose exercise.
+From the past six months, here are some of the most valuable lessons I have learned.

 You can’t always be a prose perfectionist

 In the fast-moving digital world, you can’t necessarily permit yourself three hours to find the right pun for a new blog post.
 It’s important to know when is the right time to ‘let something go’.

 As an English student, it’s easy to seek prose perfection and yearn for the time to construct beautiful sentences.
 The truth is, timescales, budgets and deadlines won’t allow you to always be such a stickler.

 What I learned was that you have to adapt by writing perfectly good prose fast, without obsessing over obtaining some elusive perfection.

 Editing is still crucial, but you have to be quick about it